teephoenix/fastfood/README.md

 3. a database : __MySQL__.

 ## Deployement Process
 We can deploy this application in 3 different ways: deployment on a Centos 7 server, deployment with Docker, and deployment with Docker-Compose.

+### Note : use a server with at least 2GB of RAM

 # 1- Deploy FastFoot App, using a single Centos 7 serveur